aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-griddesktop/working-with-cells/using-format-painter/_index.md

 {{< gist "aspose-cells" "12f660d9525e46ef9ab404004d07c3e8" "Examples.GridDesktop-CSharp-GridDesktop.Examples-WorkingWithCells-UsingFormatPainter-UseOnce.cs" >}}
 ### **Using Format Painter Always**
-To use format painter always is a useful feature when we need to apply the formatting settings on more than ons cells.
+To use format painter always is a useful feature when we need to apply the formatting settings on more than one cells.
 Developers can achieve this feature by simply calling **StartFormatPainter** method and passing a **true** value to it.